 Women, we deserve better.
 Plainly, and simply.

-We desserve equality in sex, lust, desire, pleasure, and PAY.
+We deserve equality in sex, lust, desire, pleasure, and PAY.

 We are not OBJECTS but individuals with thoughts, ideas, and DEMANDS.